The damage caused by a cyberattack can extend far beyond a tarnished reputation.

-According to research sponsored by International Data Corporation (IDC), businesses worldwide will spend more than $100 billion on cybersecurity software, services and hardware in 2020.
+According to research sponsored by International Data Corporation (IDC), businesses worldwide will spend more than $100 billion on cybersecurity software, services and hardware.
 Of this amount, IDC estimates one-third will be spent by businesses in the United States.

 To a certain degree, fear is driving this financial commitment.
 No management team wishes to be the next Equifax, Target, Sony or Yahoo, forced to report a massive data breach to shareholders, strategic partners, and customers.

 Of course, the damage caused by a cyberattack can extend far beyond a tarnished reputation.
 According to the U.S. Department of Defense Science Board’s “Resilient Military Systems” report, as interpreted by Flashpoint, regarding a catastrophic Tier 6 cyberattack: “Kinetic and cyberattacks conducted by threat actor(s) have the potential to cause complete paralysis and/or destruction of critical systems and infrastructure.
 Under such circumstances, regular business operations and/or government functions cease and data confidentiality, integrity, and availability are completely compromised for extended periods.”

 Preventing cyber mayhem